The Gromov-Hausdorff propinquity for metric Spectral Triples: D-norms from Metric Spectral Triples

 \section{D-norms from Metric Spectral Triples}

 Proposition (\ref{spectral-metric-prop}) shows that metric spectral triples give rise to {\qcms s}.
 We now see that in fact, these triples give rise to more structure: they define {\gMVB s}, i.e. a particular type of module structure over {\qcms s}.
-The importance of this observation is that we have constructed a complete metric on {\gMVB s} --- the metrical propinquity --- and thus, we immediately have a pseudo-metric on metric spectral triples.
-We recall from \cite{Latremoliere18d} the following notion.
+The importance of this observation is that we have constructed a complete metric on {\gMVB s} --- the metrical propinquity (up to a small change in convention which we will explain below).
+Thus, we immediately have a pseudo-metric on metric spectral triples.
+We recall from {\cite[Definition 2.12]{Latremoliere18d}} the following notion, with a small change explained in a following remark.